Selema Masekela

-Selema "Sal" Mabena Masekela (born August 28, 1971) is an American television host, sports commentator, actor and singer.
+Selema Mabena Masekela (born August 28, 1971) is an American television host, sports commentator, actor and singer.

 Life and career

 Masekela was born in Los Angeles, the son of a Haitian mother and South African jazz musician Hugh Masekela.
 Masekela is also the older half-brother of Survivor: Cook Islands contestant Nathan Gonzalez.
 He was raised in Staten Island, New York in the same class with rapper Method Man and Carlsbad, California, where he attended Carlsbad High School.
 Masekela is the co-founder of Berkela Motion Pictures with Jason Bergh.
 When he was a teenager, Masekela's upbringing brought him to Southern California, where he was first exposed to surfing, snowboarding and skateboarding.

 His career began as an intern at Transworld Publications in 1992, home of TW Snow, TW Skateboarding, and TW Surf magazines.
-He served as an NBA sideline reporter for ESPN during the 2003-2004 season.
+He served as an NBA sideline reporter for ESPN during the 2003–2004 season.
 Masekela was co-host of The Daily 10, a countdown of the day's "top 10" entertainment stories, on the E! network until it was cancelled on Sept 27, 2010 (last show Oct 1, 2010).
 He was also host of both the X Games and Winter X Games on ESPN for 13 years but left in 2012 to work for NBC and NBC Sports Network through a contract with Red Bull Media House.
 He appears in the "Green" episode of Yo Gabba Gabba singing the song "Hello World" which aired on Nick Jr. on April 22, 2009.

 In 2010, he was hired by ESPN to help as a correspondent in its coverage of the 2010 FIFA World Cup in South Africa.
 While working as a correspondent, Masekela was featured, with his father, Hugh, in a series of videos on ESPN.
 The series, called "Umlando - Through my Father's Eyes", aired in 10 parts during ESPN's coverage of the FIFA World Cup in South Africa.
 The series focused on Hugh and Selema's travels through South Africa.
 Hugh brought his son to the places where he grew up.
 It was Selema's first trip to his father's homeland.